Palm Sunday

 These two services are identical.
 Both contain special musicians.

-And, after our 11 a.m. service, we host an Easter egg hunt for Anchorage community.
+And, after our 11 a.m. service, we host an Easter egg hunt open to all in the community.